"Mp3tag is the universal Tag editor."

 It will give you an unparalleled amount of control over your tags, and the fact that it is free should only enhance its appeal.

-What's new in this version: Added support for iTunes tags for classical music
+What's new in this version: Added support for portable installation, admin-elevation and added support for iTunes tags for grouping

 Top user review